 Remember that children learn by watching their parents, and this includes good driving habits.

 Make sure your car seat or booster is installed correctly to best protect your child.
-Several Safe Kids coalition affiliates provide free car seat education and inspection where a certified technician can help with hands-on instruction and installation.
+Safe Kids Colorado provides free car seat education and inspection where a certified technician can help with hands-on instruction and installation.
 Find a car seat inspection station near you.